ELRabito/CHVD-Exile-Updated/README.md

 This is repository for saving the old CHVD View Distance Script (Arma 3) Scripted version.
 I updated and tweaked it slightly (added min & max values etc) and fixed some bugs.

-1. Place "CHVD" folder in your mission folder.
+1. Place the "CHVD" folder in your mission folder.

-2. Add this code to description.ext file in your mission folder:
+2. Add/merge this to your description.ext file in your mission folder.
 ```
 #include "CHVD\dialog.hpp"
 class CfgFunctions